MyNameIsMikeGreen/tech-notes/WIP/AwsSolutionsArchitect(Associate)CertificationNotes.md

 * The standby database is not accessible directly.
 Only the main database can be written to or read from.
 * Read replicas can now be set up as Multi-AZ [TODO: check details].
 * Enabling Multi-AZ can be modified at runtime with no downtime.

+## Database Migration Service (DMS)
+* DMS is a tool provided by AWS to migrate data from one database to another database running elsewhere.
+* DMS runs on an EC2 instance.
+* Given a source database and a destination database, will copy the data from the source to the destination.
+* Can be used for both on-premise and AWS-hosted databases.
+* Supports many different database engines on either end of the transfer.
+* Supports migrating from one database engine to a completely different one (e.g. from Oracle to PostgreSQL)
+  * If migrating between database engines, also requires the use of the **AWS Schema Conversion Tool (SCT)** which defines how to translate the source schema into the destination schema when performing the transfer.
+  * SCT is not necessary if the engine is the same regardless of where is is hosted (e.g. An on-premise PostgreSQL database can migrate to an RDS PostgreSQL database without the need for SCT)

 ## Security